 Worcester is a relatively large city located in the state of Massachusetts.
 With a population of 184,815 people and 44 constituent neighborhoods, Worcester is the second largest community in Massachusetts.
-Worcester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Worcester was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Worcester has more people living here who work in computers and math than 95% of the places in the US.